jessepav/libgdx-wiki-old/Table.md

 ### Column defaults

-The `columnDefaults` method on the table returns a cell whose properties are the defaults for all cells in that column.
+The `columnDefaults` method on the table returns a cell whose properties are the **defaults for all cells in that column**.
 Any properties set here will override the cell default properties.
 Columns are indexed starting at 0.

 ```java
     table.columnDefaults(1).width(150);